mapeditor/tiled/docs/reference/scripting.rst

 ~~~~~~~~~

 TilesetFormat.read(fileName : string) : :ref:`script-tileset`
     Read the given file as a tileset.
-This function will throw an error if it
+This function will throw an error if reading
     is not supported.

 TilesetFormat.write(tileset : :ref:`script-tileset`, fileName : string) : string
     Write the given tileset to a file.
-This function will throw an error if it
+This function will throw an error if writing
     is not supported.
 If there is an error writing the file, it will return a
     description of the error; otherwise, it will return "".